 Today we rise before dawn for a walk across the savannah and then climb up Surama Mountain in the cool morning air.
 This is the best time to observe birdlife along the trail.
 Breakfast will be served at a look out point which affords incredible views across the village and savannah to the Pakaraima Mountains.
-Then we return to the village for lunch and set out later in the afternoon to the Burro Burro River, from where the local guides will paddle us upstream in our indigenous dugout canoes for opportunities to observe birdlife and wildlife in their natural habitat, including Giant River Otters, Spider Monkeys, plenty of kingfisher, ibis and others, before returning to the village.
-On the walk back, see the forest through the eyes of your indigenous guide and learn about the medicinal plants and their uses in the Amerindian culture.
+Then we return to the village for lunch and set out later in the afternoon to the Burro Burro River, from where the local guides will paddle us upstream in our indigenous dugout canoes for opportunities to observe birdlife and wildlife in their natural habitat, including plenty of kingfisher, ibis, and if we're lucky, Giant River Otters, before returning to the village.
+On the walk back, we'll see the forest through the eyes of our indigenous guide, learning about how medicinal plants are used in the Amerindian community to treat everything from upset stomachs to glaucoma.